-Medium Term assessments are carried out half-termly in order to track individual children.
-Following these assessments, teachers will work with groups of children to set targets for the next half term.
-These assessments will be recorded in evidence books which will be passed on at the end of each academic year.
-Assessments will be annotated and a level assigned to each piece of work using SATs data, NFER reading tests and APP writing grids (see assessment policy).
-The levels will be recorded on the Network at key times throughout the year, these records are then accessed by subject leaders, HT and governors as well as being added to the Wingrove pupil tracker.
-Target words and word books will also be updated every half term. (where appropriate).
+Medium Term assessments are carried out termly in order to track individual children.
+Following these assessments, teachers will work with groups of children to set targets for the next term.
+These assessments will be recorded on the school tracker which is managed by LA data team.
+These records are then accessed by subject leaders, HT and governors Target words and word books will also be updated every term. (where appropriate).